dperdic/zk_compression_program_issue/README.md

 ## Setup

+1. Run `yarn install`.
-1. Generate a new Anchor key:
+2. Generate a new Anchor key:
    ```
    anchor keys list
    ```

-2. Replace the generated key in `lib.rs` and `Anchor.toml`.
+3. Replace the generated key in `lib.rs` and `Anchor.toml`.

-3. Build the program:
+4. Build the program:
    ```
    anchor build
    ```